 DAY 6: STRETCH YOUR MOUNTAIN LEGS - LAUGHING FALLS & ICELINE TRAIL

 Today’s hike begins and ends below some of the Canadian Rockies’ best waterfalls.
 Deep in the Yoho Valley you’ll find the mesmerizing Takakkaw Falls – among the highest falls in Canada – and the 5 km trail that leads to Laughing Falls.
-Hikers looking to give their legs a true test can then follow the spectacular Iceline circuit for an extra 15 km and 500+ metres of elevation.
-Just don’t forget to make time for a stop at the Natural Bridge (the name says it all) and Emerald Lake Lodge for tea or a locally-inspired cocktail.
+Hikers looking to give their legs a true stretch can then follow the trail for an extra 4 km to reach the aptly named Twin Falls.
+Just don’t forget to make time for a stop at the Natural Bridge (the name says it all) and Emerald Lake Lodge for tea or a locally-inspired cocktail before you head home.

 DAY 7: THE GRAND FINALE - HELI-HIKING